Ann Arbor Elections Media Hub

 This (2025 award-winning) self-service resource features the accurate information you need and keeps your deadline top of mind

 Welcome to the Ann Arbor Elections Media Hub.
-This central resource provides accurate and current information, statistics and updates on voting activity and operations in Ann Arbor.
+This central resource provides accurate and - during elections - current information, statistics and updates on voting activity and operations in Ann Arbor.
 The city thanks media representatives for working with us to combat false narratives and to relay credible, trustworthy information.
 We also encourage your feedback about the site, which will continue to evolve, with new resources, and updates and data, on and leading up to Election Day.

 On deadline?
 We'll help you meet it.
-During a busy election season, it can be challenging to connect with Ann Arbor's elections authority, the city clerk.
+During a busy election season, it can be challenging to connect with Ann Arbor's elections authority, the City Clerk.
 This hub provides access to accurate information most commonly sought by media representatives during the height of an election and collateral resources unique to elections in Ann Arbor.
 Look through this page, and the elections website as a whole, to find the information, data, contacts and protocols you need.

 The Ann Arbor City Clerk's Office is committed to upholding the integrity of all elections operations in Ann Arbor with fairness, transparency, commitment to democracy and by providing excellent, accessible service to the public.